nus-cs2103-AY2021S1/tp/docs/team/yanbingtao.md

 ## Project: tCheck

-tCheck is a desktop application that helps bubble tea store managers manage the contact information, store’s inventory and historical sales data.
+tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredient tracking and manpower management.
 It is optimized for CLI users to update and retrieve the information more efficiently.

 Given below are my contributions to the project.
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=T12-2&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)